-The prevalence and severity of the disease may vary from year to year.
-The disease tend to disappear for long periods, to return when the resistance of the population is diminished.
-Recurrence depends primarily on suitable environmental conditions for the increase and dissemination of the insect vector.
-During periods of inactivity, the disease is still present but the number of animals affected is very low.
-Clinical cases may occur without being recognised.
+Occurrence and severity of the disease may vary from year to year.
+The disease can disappear for ten years and more, to return when the resistance of the cattle population is diminished, because the old immune cattle are all gone.
+During the periods in between large outbreaks, the disease is still present but the number of animals affected is very low and sporadic cases may occur without being recognised.

 During epidemics many animals may be affected within days or 2-3 weeks.

-- There is a fever of up to 40.5°C - 41°C (105°F - 106°F) lasting for 2 days, an increased respiratory rate, difficulty in breathing and a sudden drop in milk yield in lactating cattle.
+- There is a sudden fever of up to 40.5°C - 41°C (105°F - 106°F) lasting for only 1.5 to 2 days, an increased respiratory rate, difficulty in breathing and a sudden drop in milk yield in lactating cattle.
 Cattle stop eating and drinking and are depressed; there can be drooling, nasal discharge and watery eyes.

 Prevention and Control

 Control of the insects is not possible.
 Vaccines are used in valuable and high yielding animals in South Africa and Australia.
 A double vaccination (4 weeks apart) is required to protect the animal, protection then lasts for about one year.